-There might not have been an Indian School at the College of William & Mary had it had not been for a provision in the will of Sir Robert Boyle, the famous English scientist who died in 1691, two years before the College was chartered.
+There might not have been an Indian School at William & Mary had it not been for a provision in the will of Sir Robert Boyle, the famous English scientist who died in 1691, two years before W&M was chartered.

 In his will, Boyle provided that £4,000 sterling should be employed for "pious and charitable uses."
 Boyle's executors decided to use the funds to purchase Brafferton Manor in Yorkshire, England, and they designated part of the rents paid by the manor's tenants to be given annually to support the Indian School at William & Mary, while another part would go to the Indian School at Harvard College in Massachusetts.

-It was most likely in response to the Boyle bequest that language was added to the Royal Charter to list as one of the College’s missions "that the Christian faith may be propagated amongst the Western Indians, to the glory of Almighty God...."
-In return for annual payments from Boyle's executors, the College would keep "soe many Indian children in Sicknesse and health, in Meat, drink, Washing, Lodgeing, Cloathes, Medicine, books and Education from the first beginning of Letters till they are ready to receive Orders and be thought Sufficient to be sent abroad to preach and Convert the Indians."
+It was most likely in response to the Boyle bequest that language was added to the Royal Charter to list as one of the William & Mary’s missions "that the Christian faith may be propagated amongst the Western Indians, to the glory of Almighty God...."
+In return for annual payments from Boyle's executors, W&M would keep "soe many Indian children in Sicknesse and health, in Meat, drink, Washing, Lodgeing, Cloathes, Medicine, books and Education from the first beginning of Letters till they are ready to receive Orders and be thought Sufficient to be sent abroad to preach and Convert the Indians."

 Royal Governor Francis Nicholson (1698–1705) enthusiastically anticipated that if "any great [Indian] nation will send 3 or 4 of their children thither" they could be trained in British ways and then "sent back to teach the same things to their own people."